Settings

 <input type="hidden" name="fields[myFieldHandle][new:1][type]" value="text" />

-Then define the form inputs for any additional blocks that should be appended to the input.
+Then define the form inputs for any additional entries that should be appended to the input.

 {{ hiddenInput('fields[myFieldHandle][sortOrder][]', 'new:1') }}